EU agrees on partial oil ban after Zelensky's call for unity

 Hungarian prime minister Viktor Orbán called for extra guarantees ahead of the meeting with EU leaders.
 He said Budapest should be able to buy Russian oil from sea vessels if there is an "accident" at the Druzhba pipeline, which crosses Ukraine.

-An embargo on seaborne oil deliveries covers two-thirds of oil imports from Russia —which will cut "a huge source of financing for its war machine," European Council president Charles Michel said.
+An embargo on maritime oil deliveries covers two-thirds of oil imports from Russia —which will cut "a huge source of financing for its war machine," European Council president Charles Michel said.

 But Poland and Germany, which are also connected to the oil pipeline, have pledged to wind down Russian oil imports via Druzhba by the end of the year — extending the ban to cover 90 percent of all EU imports of Russian crude.